StudioGIB/Mill_Table/README.md

 # About Mill Table
-The aim of this project is to design a 6 -8 person table (our prototype will be installed in our meeting room) out of standard plywood sheets, one thickness (18mm), and workable by any standard 3 axis cnc machine.
+The aim of this project is to design a 6 -8 person table (our prototype will be installed in our meeting room) out of standard plywood birch sheets, one thickness (18mm), and workable by any standard 3 axis cnc machine.
 The goal is to produce one file everyone could cut his own table with or use it as a base to start his own iteration of the design.

 The standard size will be 90 x 220 cm (35.4 x 86.6 inches)